Japan Economy

 Stock Exchanges and Capital Markets

 The Tokyo Stock Exchange (TSE), part of Japan Exchange Group, is a leading global stock exchange.
-As of September 2024, the TSE listed 3,953 companies, with a combined market capitalization of approximately ¥973.4 tn (about $6.93 tn).
+As of December 2024, the TSE listed 3,975 companies across its Prime, Standard, Growth, and TOKYO PRO Market segments, including six foreign firms.

 The Nikkei 225 or the Nikkei Stock Average is a price-weighted index, commonly used for the TSE, along with the Tokyo Stock Price Index or TOPIX.